Kumarabhijeet1608/Zip-File-Password-Cracker/README.md

 - Obtain the Zip file that you want to crack.
 Please make sure it is encrypted and requires a password for extraction.

 ## WORDLIST
-You can download a wordlist with over 14 million passwords here.[python3-nmap GitHub repository](https://github.com/nmmapper/python3-nmap).
+You can download a wordlist with over 14 million passwords [here]([https://github.com/nmmapper/python3-nmap](https://github.com/TrollSkull/ZipCracker/releases/download/wordlist/wordlist.txt)).

 ## Python Script  ✔🔥